How to Brush

 - Anti-plaque rinses, approved by the American Dental Association, contain agents that may help control signs of early gum disease.
 Use these in conjunction with brushing and flossing.

-Dr. Goodner is the best person to help you select the right products that are best for you.
+Drs.
+Goodner or Roberts is the best person to help you select the right products that are best for you.